Local 793 Lauds Long Term Energy Plan

 Building Trades Holding Contest

 Canada’s Building Trades Unions (CBTU) is seeking an original union song or poem that celebrates Canadian tradesmen and women.
 The creator of the selected submission will receive $5,000 and will be invited to present the song or poem in Ottawa at the unveiling ceremony of the Canadian Building Trades Monument on May 17, 2017.
-All […]
+All members of affiliated unions are invited to submit entries.
+The deadline is April 25, 2017.
+All submitted songs and poems must: Celebrate the experiences and contributions of members of the Canadian building trades Be no […]

 Canada’s Building Trades Unions (CBTU) is seeking an original union song or poem that celebrates Canadian tradesmen and women.